MNeMoNiCuZ/GIF-And-Video-To-MP4/README.md

 # GIFAndVideoToMP4

-GIFAndVideoToMP4 is a versatile tool designed to convert GIFs and videos (MP4, MOV, AVI, MKV, WMV) to web-compatible MP4 format using FFmpeg.
+GIFAndVideoToMP4 is a versatile simple designed to convert GIFs and videos (MP4, MOV, AVI, MKV, WMV) to web-compatible MP4 format using FFmpeg.
 It supports both a drag-and-drop GUI interface and a command-line interface for batch processing.

 ![image](https://github.com/user-attachments/assets/8cfa38e2-e5a6-4200-92cf-0cb3092a29fc)